recetasdemama/wordpress/wp-content/plugins/ewww-image-optimizer/readme.txt

 = Can I lower the compression setting for JPGs to save more space? =

-The lossy JPG optimization using JPEGmini will determine the ideal quality setting and save even more space.
+The lossy optimization using the EWWW IO Cloud service will determine the ideal quality setting and save even more space.
 You cannot manually set the quality with this plugin, but Imsanity (and many others) will do that if you really want to.
-But you should REALLY try JPEGmini first.
+But you should REALLY try EWWW IO Cloud first.

 = The bulk optimizer doesn't seem to be working, what can I do? =